PrykhodkoBohdan/masina/README.md

    Size: 16777216 Bytes
    Page: 256 Bytes
    ```
-13. If you later want to update firmware, you can do it like that (`192.168.178.66` is a local webserver):
+13. If you later want to update firmware, you can do it directly on OpenIPC camera.
+    But first you need to connect to it via Ethernet cable.
+    `192.168.178.66` is IP of a local webserver with new images.
+    Terminal on the camera:
    ```
    cd /tmp
    curl -O http://192.168.178.66/rootfs.squashfs.ssc30kq